HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-markdown-4.md

 --XXXXboundary text
 Content-Type: text/plain

-this is the body text
+this is the plain text

 --XXXXboundary text
 Content-Type: text/plain;